Nielson-Lab/NIH-database-pipeline/README.md

 ### Using Git

-This option is for people who want to contribute to the development of the application or for people who prefer the command line.
+This option is for people who want to contribute to the development of the application or for people who prefer to download from the command line.

 Open a Git terminal or from your computer's terminal.